Pulse Polio: History

 In 1995, following the Global Polio Eradication Initiative of the World Health Organization (1988), India launched Pulse Polio immunization program with Universal Immunization Program which aimed at 100% coverage.

 The last reported cases of wild polio in India were in West Bengal and Gujarat on 13 January 2011.
-On 27 March 2014, the World Health Organization (WHO) declared India a polio free country, since no cases of wild polio been reported in for five years.
+On 27 March 2014, the World Health Organization (WHO) declared India a polio free country, since no cases of wild polio had been reported in India for five years.

 Preventive Pulse Polio

-The Pulse Polio Immunization (PPI) aims at covering every individual in the country.
+The Pulse Polio Immunization (PPI) aims at covering every individual in India.
 It aspires to reach even children in remote communities through an improved social mobilisation plan.